 The Carers UK website describes the main conditions for each benefit and we have produced factsheets which provide more detailed explanations.
-Find out more at carersuk.org/benefits
+Find out more at carersni.org/benefits

-Our Carers UK Helpline can help with questions that you have about benefits - email advice@carersuk.org or call 0808 808 7777.

-Please mention where you are from so that we can tailor our guidance.
+Our Carers UK Helpline can help with questions that you have about benefits.
+Email advice@carersuk.org or call 0808 808 7777.
+Please mention which nation you are based in so that we can tailor our guidance.

-Check here for opening hours: carersuk.org/help-and-advice/talkto-us
+Check here for opening hours: carersni.org/help-and-advice/helpline-and-other-support

 You can get a personalised benefits check online.
 It will take about 20 minutes to complete.
-Visit carersuk.org/benefits-calculator
+Visit carersni.org/benefits-calculator